CoopsCodes/CoopsCodes/README.md

 ### 👋🏽 there, welcome to my github

 -   🔭 I’m currently working on ...
-CSS Art pieces and Next.JS apps
+A React and Laravel stack fro my job
 -   🌱 I’m currently learning ...
-CSS and Generative Art, Next.JS
+ThreeJS, Laravel and always React
 -   👯 I’m looking to collaborate on ...
 Open to suggestions, something full stack would be great
 -   🤔 I’m looking for help with ...
 Everything haha
 -   💬 Ask me about ...
 What would you like to know?